As Brilliant as the Sun

 AJ I just make the works I want to make in the way I want to make them.
 I also want to surprise myself.
 I’m trying to get out of the slipstream of all the things that I didn’t actualize for the last 30 years and get to some new shit.

-Main image: Love Is the Message, the Message Is Death, (detail) 2016, video still.
+Main image: Arthur Jafa, Love Is the Message, the Message Is Death, (detail) 2016, video still.
 Courtesy: the artist and Gavin Brown's enterprise, New York / Rome